 |'In at the deep end' - Reclaim the Streets benefit at London Fields Lido, 1993|

 I didn’t go there then but it was a similar story in South London at Brockwell Park Lido, close to where I used to live in Brixton.
-I went there occasionally when I moved to London in the late 1980s, as I recall it was as much a place to hang out in the sun (Brixton beach) as to swim, don't recall too many triathletes bombing up and down the lanes in those days.
+I went there occasionally when I moved to London in the late 1980s, as I recall it was as much a place to hang out in the sun (Brixton beach) as to swim, don't recall too many triathletes bombing up and down the lanes in those days but maybe I was just unaware.
 The Lido closed in 1990 due to Council funding cuts, but the vacant building was occupied at various points for parties and other events, and I went there a few times - I remember going to visit a friend, a German squatter, when she was living in a room by the side of the pool.
 A big event was the Exploding Cinema 'Dive In' festival in August 1993, where films were projected in the empty pool.
-The Lido reopened the following year, and long may it last.
+The Lido reopened the following year, and I have been back and actually swum in it with water and everything!
+Long may it last

 |Exploding Cinema Dive-In festival at Brockwell Lido, August 1993 (more at Brixton Buzz)|